curriecode/cat-calculator/README.md

 2. Open a terminal and `cd` into the project directory.

-3. Install node packages using the `npm install` command in the terminal.
+3. Install node packages using the `yarn install` command in the terminal.

 4. Install Laravel dependencies using the `composer install` command in the terminal.